-Stand Up Paddleboard Rentals – Available for rent through our friends at Chesapeake Bay Paddling Company.
-Have your paddleboard and/or kayaks delivered to our Inn.
+Stand Up Paddleboard Rentals – Available for rent through our friends at Chesapeake SUP.
 Already experienced?
 No worries, they will have you out and on your way.
 Need a little help?
-They will give you a quick demo on how it is done.
+They offer lessons for all levels.
 Just remember that Stand Up Paddling IS a watersport.
-You fall in, no problem…you’re meant to get wet and its pretty easy to get yourself back up on the board again.
+If you fall in, no problem…you’re meant to get wet and it’s pretty easy to get yourself back up on the board again.

-Stand Up Paddleboarding originated in Hawaii, and has gained more popularity in recent years, (especially around the Chesapeake Bay area), not only because it is easy to learn, but you don’t have to have waves to enjoy a paddle.
+Stand Up Paddle boarding originated in Hawaii, and has gained more popularity in recent years, (especially around the Chesapeake Bay area), not only because it is easy to learn, but you don’t have to have waves to enjoy a paddle.
 You can paddle almost anywhere you have water, and can explore very shallow nooks and crannies plus see more water life.
 In our SUP adventures here around Mathews county, we have seen a lot of fish of course, but also river otters, skates, sea turtles, and even dolphins.
 SUP boards come in many shapes and sizes and even come in lightweight foam as well as portable/inflatable boards!
-Check out the video below from our friend Macky of Chesapeake Boardsports demonstrating how an inflatable SUP board inflates.
 Surprisingly, they are really sturdy, easy to paddle on, and travel much more compactly.